 Hydrate From Within With A Moisture-Boosting Supplement

 You can moisturize and nourish your skin from the inside out with Taut Hydrate, the best hyaluronic acid capsules Renew Alliance has to offer.
-Made with 99% pure hyaluronic acid and grape seed extract, Taut Hydrate is designed to plump and super-hydrate your skin, protect against free radical damage, and boost your skin's radiance for a healthy glow.
+Made with 99% pure hyaluronic acid and grape seed extract, Taut Hydrate is designed to plump and super-hydrate your skin, plump up lips, protect against free radical damage, and boost your skin's radiance for a healthy glow.

 Hyaluronic acid is a moisture magnet that can attract and retain up to 1000 times its weight in water, keeping your collagen flexible and improving skin elasticity, thus helping to transform dry and dehydrated skin into a smooth and supple complexion.